U7P4L-IN/FB-BRUTE/README.md

 </br>
 <p align="center">
       ⚡You can encode and decode any shell with that command Execute that command⚡
 </p>

+#### Note⚠️:
+Store shell file in data/user/0/com.termux/files/home/enc-dec-shell Then choose option 1 for encrypt or choose option to decrypt

 #### INSTALL TOOL ON TERMUX
 ```python
  pkg update